Rikthepixel/RikThePixel/README.md

-# Sup, My name is Rik! 🖐
+# Sup, My name is [Rik](https://www.rikdenbreejen.nl/)! 🖐

-I am a 4rd year Software Engineering student at Hogeschool Fontys in the Netherlands.
+I am Rik den Breejen, a Software engineer from the Netherlands.
+My specialization is predominantly in web-development, ranging from front- to back-end.
+Currently I attend Fontys University of Applied Sciences, majoring in Software engineering.

+My love for coding drives me to spend a lot of my free time programming on personal projects.
+I often find myself experimenting with and geeking out over new technologies.

 ## 🛠 I am working on [React Blend](https://github.com/Rikthepixel/react-blend)